paulshorey/word-editor-poc/README.md

 - (3) Click "Add"

 - Alternatively, enter your own "base64" or "OOXML" string into the text area below the select UI, then click the correct text-button below the text area.

+## Debug/engineer add-in:

+- `npm install` (or `yarn`)

+- `npm run start` (or `yarn start`)

+- open `https://localhost:3000` in a browser.
+Click anywhere in the page.
+Type "thisisunsafe"

+- then follow the "Run the Word add-in" instructions above, but with the ROOT `manifest.xml` file instead of the one hosted on the server

 ## Debugging: